Tommy Edman Player Props: Cardinals vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff ranks sixth in the league with a collective 9.3 strikeouts per nine innings.
+- The 9.3 strikeouts per nine innings put together by the Reds pitching staff ranks sixth in the league.

-- Reds pitchers combine to give up 61 total home runs at a rate of 1.3 per game (to rank 23rd in the league).
+- The Reds rank 23rd in baseball in home runs given up (63 total, 1.3 per game).

-- Lively (1-2) takes the mound for the Reds to make his second start of the season.
+- Weaver (1-2) takes the mound for the Reds in his seventh start of the season.
+He's put together a 6.54 ERA in 31 2/3 innings pitched, with 31 strikeouts.

-- His most recent time out came on Friday against the New York Yankees, when the righty threw 5 2/3 innings, surrendering two earned runs while giving up two hits.
+- The right-hander's most recent appearance came on Saturday against the New York Yankees, when he went 4 1/3 innings, surrendering four earned runs while giving up eight hits.

+- The 29-year-old has put up an ERA of 6.54, with 8.8 strikeouts per nine innings, in six games this season.
+Opponents are batting .305 against him.

 © 2023 Data Skrive.
 All rights reserved.